 Proposal of resolution presented by Gustavo Leonardos

-Proposal of resolution presented by Gustavo Leonardos to the Executive Secretary of the Ministery of the Development, Industry and Commerce to decrease the patent backlog (75% of patent applications have been pending for over ten years) without costs and increasing revenues.
-A copy was presented to the presidencies of the Brazilian PTO, ABPI and to the National Industry Confederation. (o sistema tem limitação de caracteres)
+Gustavo Leonardos has presented to the Executive Secretary of the Ministery of the Development, Industry and Commerce a proposal of resolution to decrease the patent backlog (75% of patent applications have been pending for over ten years) without costs and increasing revenues.
+A copy was presented to the presidencies of the Brazilian PTO, ABPI and to the National Industry Confederation):

 Subject: Establishes rules on the administrative procedure regarding priority examination of patent applications subject to the sole paragraph of article 40 of Law No. 9.279/1996 (IPL).